 Guayusa tea has been getting a lot of attention as the new super-food (or drink).
 I guess I never gave it too much thought.
 I see guayusa leaves almost everyday and drink the tea on a regular basis.
 The name of the neighborhood where we live is actually "Las Guayusas" (funny side note: there isn't any guayusa growing in the barrio???).
-But when actor Channing Tatum mentioned that he actually traveled to Ecuador BECAUSE OF guayusa, I realized we have something big here.

 The native people of the Ecuadorian jungle have been drinking guayusa, well forever.
 The Kichwa people of the Tena area are known for their seemingly endless energy.
 And the basic reason is...they drink guayusa first thing in the morning, usually way before the sun comes up.
 And it keeps them going all day long.